Invisalign vs Veneers

 Am I A Suitable Candidate For Invisalign Treatment?

-Invisalign treatment is generally better suited for adult patients rather than younger children, given the patient compliance required for an effective, efficient and successful treatment.
+Invisalign treatment is generally better suited for teenage to adult patients rather than younger children, given the patient compliance required for an effective, efficient and successful treatment.

 Patient who are suitable for Invisalign treatment should understand the level of commitment required for this form of orthodontic treatment and must be able to follow the recommended instructions from their dentist.
 This may include wearing their aligners for 22 hours a day, coming in for dental check-ups once every 6 – 8 weeks, and changing their aligners on time.